Varnasri/E-commerce-Sales-Analysis/README.md

 - Use Frequency Table (Bar Chart) or Pie chart to represent in percentage

 ### Analysis 2: Total units of toys sold by each store (Q.2)
-Query Description: This query retrieves store orders where the total store product amount is higher than the average total amount of all other product store orders.
+**Query Description**: This query retrieves store orders where the total store product amount is higher than the average total amount of all other product store orders.

 **Key Findings**:
 - Orders of Deck Of Cards in store 1 have above-average total sales.